Plutonomicon/plutarch-plutus/docs/TRICKS.md

 We've discussed how a Haskell level function that operates on Plutarch level terms needs to [be careful](#dont-duplicate-work) about [work duplication](./CONCEPTS.md#plet-to-avoid-work-duplication).
 Related to this point, it's good practice to design your Haskell level functions so that _it takes responsibility_ for evaluation.

 The user of your Haskell level function doesn't know how many times it uses the argument it has been passed!
 If it uses the argument multiple times without `plet`ing it - there's duplicate work!
-There's 2 solutions to this:
+There are two solutions here:

 - The user `plet`s the argument before passing it to the Haskell level function.
 - The Haskell level function takes responsibility of its argument and `plet`s it itself.

 The former is problematic since it's based on _assumption_.
 What if the Haskell level function is a good rule follower, and correctly `plet`s its argument if using it multiple times?
-Well, then there's a redundant `plet` (though back to back `plet`s _will_ be optimized away into one).
+Well, then there's a redundant `plet` (though back-to-back `plet`s _will_ be optimized away into one).

 Instead, try to offload the responsbility of evaluation to the Haskell level function - so that it only `plet`s when it needs to.

 # The isomorphism between `makeIsDataIndexed`, Haskell ADTs, and `PIsDataRepr`

-When [implementing `PIsDataRepr`](./TYPECLASSES.md#implementing-pisdatarepr-and-friends) for a Plutarch type, if the Plutarch type also has a Haskell synonym (e.g. `ScriptContext` is the haskell synonym to `PScriptContext`) that uses [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) - you must make sure the constructor ordering is correct.
+When [implementing `PIsDataRepr`](./TYPECLASSES.md#implementing-pisdatarepr-and-friends) for a Plutarch type, if the Plutarch type also has a Haskell synonym (e.g. `ScriptContext` is the Haskell synonym to `PScriptContext`) that uses [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) - you must make sure the constructor ordering is correct.

 > Aside: What's a "Haskell synonym"?
 It's simply the Haskell type that _is supposed to_ correspond to a Plutarch type.
 There doesn't _necessarily_ have to be some sort of concrete connection (though there can be, using [`PLift`/`PConstant`](./TYPECLASSES.md#pconstant--plift)) - it's merely a connection you can establish mentally.
 >